 The Directors have assessed, in the light of current and anticipated economic conditions, the Group's ability to continue as a going concern.
 The Directors confirm they are satisfied that the Company and the Group have adequate resources to continue in business for the foreseeable future.
-For this reason, they continue to adopt the 'going concern' basis for preparing accounts, as set out in the going concern and viability section of the Strategic Report starting on page 50.
+For this reason, they continue to adopt the 'going concern' basis for preparing accounts, as set out in the going concern and viability section of the Strategic Report starting on page 50 of the Annual Report and Accounts.